MetalMusings/MyOwnEtherCATDevice/README.md

 input for a THCAD arc voltage card, an encoder, an analog output (for spindle +- 10V), eigth digital inputs, four digital outputs, plus some 12 I/O for any possible extension.

-The KiCAD files are in the (Kicad/Ax58100-stm32-ethercat) folder
+The KiCAD files are in the [KiCAD folder](Kicad/Ax58100-stm32-ethercat)

 [![Watch the video](https://img.youtube.com/vi/boanv6ihYtI/default.jpg)](https://youtu.be/boanv6ihYtI)